Gujarat National Law University: Admissions

 Admissions to GNLU were originally done on the basis of a separate entrance exam conducted by the university itself, but after a Supreme Court ruling directing all law entrance examinations to be clubbed together, the Common Law Admission Test (CLAT) was introduced in 2008, and since then admissions in GNLU, for both the undergraduate and postgraduate programs are made on the basis of performance in CLAT.
 The first CLAT was conducted in 2008, by NLSIU, and in 2014, GNLU conducted CLAT.
 In 2019, around 60,000 students appeared for CLAT.

 Rankings

-Gujarat National Law University was ranked fourth by India Today's "India's Best Colleges 2022: Law".
-The National Institutional Ranking Framework (NIRF) ranked it eighth in India in the law ranking in 2022.
+Gujarat National Law University was ranked fourth by India Today's "India's Best Colleges 2023: Law".
+The National Institutional Ranking Framework (NIRF) ranked the institute 8th in its law ranking 2024.

 Journals published

 A full list of journals published by GNLU is here under: